 The Ground Work

-So there are some basic things about real estate you want to learn about before you go out and purchase your first investment property, however, we don’t have time to discuss those here.
-My suggestion is to begin here, and go down all the rabbit trails you possibly can.
+So there are some basic things about real estate you want to learn about before you go out and purchase your first investment property; however, we don’t have time to discuss those here.
+My suggestion is to begin here and go down all the rabbit holes you possibly can.

-You’ll be saving ALL of your net revenue in the process and a year and 1 month after you graduate, school will be completely paid for.
+You’ll be saving ALL of your net revenue in the process, and a year and one month after you graduate, school will be completely paid for.

 Don’t believe me?

 How Much Does a Bachelor’s Degree Really Cost Me?

 The average bachelor’s degree consists of 120 credit units.
 On average, school tuition costs around $500 per credit unit.
 So if you divide 120 units over the duration of 4 years, you get 30 units per year, and there are typically two semesters per academic year, so 15 units per term.

 15 x 500 = $7,500 per semester, multiplied by 8 (two terms for four years of school), and you end up having a total payment of $60,000

 My initial suggestion is to fill out your FAFSA and see if you can get any scholarships (obviously).